Pratya-codes/Fake-news-detection-ppoc-project/Data/README.md

-#Dataset
+# Dataset

 The datasets used for this project consist of two CSV files:

--`true.csv` — True news articles
+- `true.csv` — True news articles
--`fake.csv` — Fake news articles
+- `fake.csv` — Fake news articles

 Each dataset contains the following columns:

--`title`
+- `title` — News article title
--`text`
+- `text` — Full news article text
--`subject`
+- `subject` — News category or subject
--`date`
+- `date` — Publication date

 The original datasets are not included in this repository because of their file size.

 To reproduce the analysis, obtain the datasets separately and place `true.csv` and `fake.csv` in the project directory before running the notebook.